gryphonshafer/cbqz-site/docs/CBQ_system/rule_book.md

 Each verse contains words, which are uninterrupted sequences of alphanumeric characters and connector punctuation of a single hyphen, en dash, or possessive apostrophe.
 Numbers containing commas and colons, such as “1,234” and “3:00”, are single words.
 With regard to deduplication of words from material, words are case-insensitive, with homonyms and homographs merged, but with homophones not merged.

 Sequences of words in a verse may be separated by sentence breaks, which occur only and always upon a period, an exclamation mark, or a question mark.
+A phrase is a sequences of 2 or more sequential words within a sentence.

-A quiz’s material also contains a thesaurus with an entry for each word deduplicated across the whole of the verse content.
+A quiz’s material also contains a thesaurus with an entry for at minimums each word deduplicated across the whole of the verse content.
+A thesaurus may also contain entries for phrases.
 Most entries contain _meanings_, but some entries, such as most proper names, may not include any meanings.
-Meanings consist of a description, word type, and list of synonyms, with each synonym given a verity level between 1 and 3, with 3 being the highest or strongest verity.
+Meanings consist of a description, word type, and list of synonyms (which can be words or phrases), with each synonym given a verity level between 1 and 3, with 3 being the highest or strongest verity.
 For example, the word “open” has multiple meanings, 1 of which is as a verb meaning to “begin” and another as an adjective meaning to be “honest, objective”.
-A synonym of the verbs’s meaning with a verity of 3 is “commence”, and a synonym with of the adjective’s meaning with a verity of 1 is “unbiased”.
+A synonym of the verb’s meaning with a verity of 3 is “commence”, and a synonym with of the adjective’s meaning with a verity of 1 is “unbiased”.

 ## 2. Quizzes